 RAPHAËLE THIRIET – Writer, dramaturge, performer

 Raphaele studied theatre in France at the Conservatoire National de Région de Toulouse, learning the Grotowski Technique under Henry Bornstein.
 After graduating in 1997 she went to the Université d’Aix en Provence, where she studied philosophical and political views on theatre.
 In 2001, she honed her dramaturgy and acting skills under Angela Konrad, dramaturge and artistic director of In pulverem reverteris company, a research laboratory.
 She worked on new creations; Time is out of joint part 1,2,3, Richard III, and Traumzeit touring in France and Germany.
 She has also worked with choreographers Heddy Maalem and Emilio Calgagno (Ballet Preljocaj).
 She acted with several other companies in France including Ma voisine s’appelle Cassandre on contemporary authors Novarina, Edouard Glissant, and Schimmelpfennig.
 Recent work includes the new creation Les instituteurs immoreaux with the company Les travailleurs de la nuit, inspired by the writings of Donatien Alphonse Sade.
 She performed in Martin Crimps The Country, directed by Chris Abraham, from Crows Theatre Company (Toronto).
 Raphaele has also been working collaboratively for five years with Theatre Junction and its artistic director, Mark Lawes.
-She has worked as co-writer, performer and dramaturge for Little Red River, On the Side of the Road, Lucy Lost Her Heart and most recently, SOMETIME BETWEEN NOW AND WHEN THE SUN GOES SUPERNOVA.
+She has worked as co-writer, performer and dramaturge for Little Red River, On the Side of the Road, Lucy Lost Her Heart and Sometime between now and when the sun goes Supernova.

 LUC BOUCHARD-BOISSONNEAULT – Performer

 Originally from Québec, Luc received training in Martial Arts at an early age, which has been an influence throughout his career so far.
 Through Karate he learned about the philosophy of the other, of listening to the self and of balance in the game of forces.
 Later in his life, Luc became interested in the social dance phenomenon and discovered Swing, which he practiced for several years.
 Intrigued by the body and physicality, at 25 years old, Luc decided to pursue a degree in contemporary dance at the University of Québec in Montréal, which propelled him quickly into the professional dance world.
 As an interpreter, Luc has worked with Dave St-Pièrre in the creation of Un Peu de Tendress and Bordel de Merde, which have toured internationally including performances in the prestigious Festival d’Avingon.
 Luc is also a part of Dave St-Pièrre’s new creation in 2012.
 In parallel, Luc has worked with the Québec choreographer, Virginie Brunelle in Les Cuisses à L’ecart du Coeur in 2006 and Complexe des Genres in 2011.
 He has also worked for Marie Béland in Maribé, Live in Montréal in 2008.
 Luc’s artistic path has led him towards dance-theatre and his young career has already brought him to the Montreal stage as well as the stage of many international festivals.
-This year, for the first time Luc is working with Mark Lawes and his company, Theatre Junction on their new creation, SOMETIME BETWEEN NOW AND WHEN THE SUN GOES SUPERNOVA.
+This is the second year Luc is working with Mark Lawes and Theatre Junction’s Company of Artists.

 MELINA STINSON – Performer

-Originally from Alberta, where she completed a BA in dance at the University of Calgary, Melina made a move out east to deepen her studies in contemporary dance where she received a diploma from l’école de danse contemporaine de Montréal in 2009.
+Melina began dancing when she was 17 years old in Calgary.
+She completed a BA in dance at the University of Calgary, and moved to Montréal to deepen her studies in contemporary dance where she received a diploma from l’école de danse contemporaine de Montréal in 2009.
 Since then, Melina has remained based in Montréal where her career has quickly blossomed into the professional world.
-She has worked with many Montréal companies such as Carré des Lombes, Bouge de là, Human Playground, Pulse and Puppet, Woo Me Myth as well as with internationally acclaimed choreographers such as Manon Oligny and Mélanie Demers.
+She has worked with many Montréal companies such as Carré des Lombes, Bouge de là, Lost and Found, Human Playground, Pulse and Puppet, Woo Me Myth, as well as with internationally acclaimed choreographers such as Taryn Javier, Manon Oligny and Mélanie Demers.
+Melina’s work has led her to perform across Canada, in France and in Mexico so far.